Elon Musk spars with actor James Woods over X's blocking feature

 "Users of X are mere pawns to turn the site into an electronic shopping mall," Woods said in a post on Saturday.
 "The man I thought was a defender of free speech is just another greedy capitalist."

 Last month, Musk revealed the social media company's advertising revenue had plunged roughly 50%.
-X also faces competition from alternative microblogging platforms like Meta-backed Threads and Bluesky.
+X also faces competition from alternative blogging platforms like Meta-backed Threads and Bluesky.

 for more features.